By Sara Calabro

 Something else you can do yourself to reduce subscapularis-related shoulder pain is adjust your posture—while awake and sleeping.

 When standing, try hooking your thumbs into your belt or pants to prevent your arms from touching your sides.
-And when you’re at your desk, remember to frequently move your arms—a simple movement of reaching the arm up and behind the head will do it—to help keep the subscapularis muscle stretched.
+You can also try the amazingly simple palms-up trick for improving posture.
+When you’re at your desk, remember to frequently move your arms—a simple movement of reaching the arm up and behind the head will do it—to help keep the subscapularis muscle stretched.

 At bedtime, grab an extra pillow.
 If you’re sleeping on the painful side, place the pillow between your elbow and side of the body.
 Again, this abducts the arm away from the body, which stretches the subscapularis muscle.
 If you sleep on the pain-free side, put the pillow in front of you so that the painful arm can rest on it (pretend you’re hugging the pillow).